Chinese water deer

 Deer

-What follows is a relatively detailed overview of Chinese water deer natural history - select a subject on the righthand side to learn more.
-This is very much a piecemeal operation, and the profile will be added to over the coming weeks and months as I complete new sections and they clear my proof-readers (thanks, again, Ali and Steph).
-Certain aspects of the water deer's natural history that warrant more detailed discussion have been split from the main overview and placed into their own Q/A. A much more thorough treatment of the species, in particular their management, population dynamics and impact, which this article deliberately makes only a light touch upon, can be found in Arnold Cooke's authoritative and accessible book Muntjac and Water Deer, published by Pelagic Monographs in April 2019.
+What follows is a relatively detailed overview of Chinese water deer natural history – select a subject on the righthand side to learn more.
+Like everything on Wildlife Online, this profile is very much a piecemeal operation, with new information added as I come across it, and probably won't ever be "complete", but I hope it will suffice as a window into this under-studied mammal.
+A much more thorough treatment of the species, in particular their management, population dynamics and impact, which this article deliberately makes only a light touch upon, can be found in Arnold Cooke's authoritative and accessible book Muntjac and Water Deer, published by Pelagic Monographs in April 2019.

-A summary of the more general aspects of the biology, ecology and behaviour of Britain's deer species can be found in the Deer Overview.
+A summary of the more general aspects of the biology, ecology and behaviour of Britain's deer species can be found in the Deer Overview and certain aspects of the deer natural history that warrant more detailed discussion have been split from the main overview and placed into their own Q/A.

 A Chinese water deer (Hydropotes inermis) doe grazing. - Credit: Marc Baldwin